seattlerb/heckle/README.txt

 (The MIT License)

-Copyright (c) 2006-2008 Ryan Davis and Kevin Clark
+Copyright (c) Ryan Davis, seattle.rb, and Kevin Clark

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the